Carob: Benefits, Nutrition Facts & How to Use It

 How to consume

-Carob can be used in powder form in recipes for cakes, puddings, cookies and sweets.
-It can be swapped as a substitute for cocoa powder or chocolate.
+Carob powder can be used in recipes for cakes, puddings, cookies, and other sweets.
+It’s often used as a substitute for cocoa powder or chocolate.
+Furthermore, carob gum acts as a thickening, emulsifying, and gelling agent in various processed foods.

 Carob milk